akovalyo/42sv_Libft/README.md

 DESCRIPTION

->       The  ft_strchr()  function  returns a pointer to the first occurrence of the
+>       The strchr() function locates the first occurrence of c (converted to
->       character c in the string s.
+>       a char) in the string pointed to by s.
+The terminating null character is
+>       considered to be part of the string; therefore if c is '\0', the functions
+>       locate the terminating `\0'.

 RETURN VALUE

->       The ft_strchr() function returns  a  pointer  to  the  matched
+>       The strchr() function returns a pointer to the located character, or NULL
->       character  or  NULL  if the character is not found.
-The terminating null
+>       if the character does not appear in the string.
->       byte is considered part of the string, so that if c is specified as '\0',
->       this function return a pointer to the terminator.

 ### 16. ft_strrchr
 >       char *ft_strrchr(const char *s, int c);

 DESCRIPTION

->       The ft_strrchr() function returns a pointer to the last occurrence  of
+>       The strrchr() function is identical to strchr(), except it locates the
->       the character c in the string s.
+>       last occurrence of c.

 RETURN VALUE

->       The ft_strrchr() function returns  a  pointer  to  the  matched
+>       The strchr() function returns a pointer to the located character, or NULL
->       character  or  NULL  if the character is naot found.
-The terminating null
+>       if the character does not appear in the string.
->       byte is considered part of the string, so that if c is specified as '\0',
->       this function return a pointer to the terminator.

 ### 17. ft_strstr
 >       char *ft_strstr(const char *haystack, const char *needle);